RuesinkLab/howwework/README.md

 # How we work

 The Ruesink Lab has for decades explored ecological questions of how intertidal organisms structure their environment.
 Lab members have done PhD theses on aquaculture-environment interactions, morphology of seastars and gastropods, dynamics of eelgrass (Zostera marina), restoration of native oysters (Ostrea lurida), and functional redundancy of foundation species.
 In soft-sediment coastal environments of Washington State, major ecosystem engineers are burrowing shrimp, which destabilize and turn over sediment, while eelgrass and oysters anchor sediment and serve as bioaccumulators.

+We are based at the University of Washington, Seattle, in the Department of Biology.
+We collaborate within the university with Takato Imaizumi (plant molecular biology), Kerry Naish (molecular ecology), Kendall Valentine and Andrea Ogston (oceanography), as well as Washington state agencies (Fish & Wildlife, Natural Resources) and NGOs (Pacific Shellfish Institute).
+These collaborations reflect that ecological challenges on the coast require multi-disciplinary perspectives and involvement.